-Announced in a news release, a press conference, or discussed in a media interview

-Distributed for review as part of the SABG application process

-Distributed through the public library system

-Dublished in an annual register

-Other (Please describe.)

-- 3. Identify the following agency or agencies (see 42 U.S.C.
+Announced in a news release, a press conference, or discussed in a media interview Distributed for review as part of the SABG application process Distributed through the public library system Published in an annual register Other (Please describe.)
+3. · the following agency or agencies (see 42 U.S.C.
 300x-26 and 45 C.F.R.
-96.130). - a.
-The state agency (ies) designated by the Governor for oversight of the Synar requirements:

-Alabama Department of Mental Health

-Has this changed since last year's Annual Synar Report?

-b.
-The state agency(ies) responsible for conducting random, unannounced Synar inspections:

-Alabama ABC Enforcement Agency

-Has this changed since last year's Annual Synar Report?

-c.
-The state agency(ies) responsible for enforcing youth tobacco access law(s): Alabama ABC Enforcement Agency

-Has this changed since last year's Annual Synar Report?

-- 4. Identify the following agencies and describe their relationship with the agency responsible for the oversight of the Synar requirements. - a.
+96.130).
+The state agency(ies) designated by the Governor for oversight of the Synar a. requirements: Alabama Department of Mental Health Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No b.
+The state agency(ies) responsible for conducting random, unannounced Synar inspections: Alabama Law Enforcement Agency Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No c.
+The state agency(ies) responsible for enforcing youth tobacco access law(s): Alabama Law Enforcement Agency Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No 4. • the following agencies and describe their relationship with the agency ible for the oversight of the Synar requirements. a.
 Identify the state agency responsible for tobacco prevention activities (the agency that receives the Centers for Disease Control and Prevention's National Tobacco Control Program funding).
-Alabama Department of Public Health - b.
-Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☐ No - c.
+Alabama Department of Public Health b.
+Has the responsible agency changed since last year's Annual Synar Report? \square Yes \boxtimes No c.
 Describe the coordination and collaboration that occur between the agency responsible for tobacco prevention and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies - Are the same - Have a formal written memorandum of agreement - Have an informal partnership - Conduct joint planning activities - Combine resources - Have other collaborative arrangement(s) (Please describe.) - These agencies have worked as a task force on these issues since 1994.
-This
+The two agencies Are the same Have a formal written memorandum of agreement Have an informal partnership

-- d.
-Identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
-Alabama Department of Public Health - e.
-Has the responsible agency changed since last year's Annual Synar Report? - f.
-Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
+Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe .)
+These agencies have worked as task force on these issues since 1994.
+This collaboration is conducted by agency staff employees and continues, regardless of political turn-over. ☐ No relationship Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act?
+Yes No (if no, go to Question 5) If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
+Alabama Department of Public Health Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☑ No Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies: - Are the same - Have a formal written memorandum of agreement - Have an informal partnership - Conduct joint planning activities - Combine resources g.
-Does the state use data from the FDA enforcement inspections for Synar survey reporting?
+The two agencies: Are the same ☐ Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe .)
+These agencies both serve on the Restriction of Youth Access to Tobacco Advisory Board ☐ No relationship Does the state use data from the FDA enforcement inspections for Synar survey reporting? ☐ Yes ☑ No